ianstormtaylor/slate/docs/api/nodes/editor.md

 #### `Editor.insertFragment(editor: Editor, fragment: Node[], options?) => void`

-Inserts a fragment at the specified location in the document.
-If no location is specified, insert at the current selection.
+Inserts a fragment at the specified location or (if not defined) the current selection or (if not defined) the end of the document.

 Options: `{at?: Location, hanging?: boolean, voids?: boolean}`

 #### `Editor.insertNode(editor: Editor, node: Node, options?) => void`

-Atomically insert `node` at the specified location in the document.
-If no location is specified, inserts at the current selection.
-If there is no selection, inserts at the end of the document.
+Atomically insert `node` at the specified location or (if not defined) the current selection or (if not defined) the end of the document.

 Options supported: `NodeOptions & {hanging?: boolean, select?: boolean}`.

 #### `Editor.insertText(editor: Editor, text: string, options?) => void`

-Insert a string of text at the specified location in the document.
-If no location is specified, insert at the current selection.
+Insert a string of text at the specified location or (if not defined) the current selection or (if not defined) the end of the document.

 Options: `{at?: Location, voids?: boolean}`